Clinical Careers Committee

-The Advanced Clinician Scientist Fellowship offers excellent individuals the opportunity to develop an independent clinical academic research career.
+The Advanced Clinician Scientist Fellowship offers excellent individuals who have postdoc experience the opportunity to develop an independent clinical academic research career.

 How proposals are judged

 The Clinical Careers Committee meets twice a year to assess applications.
 Applications are judged on the basis of scientific excellence, the research environment, candidate’s track record, and relevance of the research to the aims of Cancer Research UK

 Professor Iain McNeish - Chair – Institute of Cancer Sciences, University of Glasgow

 Professor John Chester – Institute of Cancer and Genetics, Cardiff University

 Professor Diana Eccles – Cancer Genetics, University of Southampton

 Professor Freddie Hamdy – Surgical Oncology, University of Oxford